 Rule 66.4bis

 If the applicant has not responded within a prescribed time limit, the effect of such lack of response differs as the circumstances of the case may require under the PCT and its Regulations.
 For instance, the international preliminary examination report may be established as if priority had not been claimed (see paragraph 17.29); the international preliminary examination report may be established on the “main invention” (see paragraph 17.63); the international preliminary examination report may be established with a negative determination (see paragraph 19.20 and Chapter 17).
-Normally, amendments and arguments and requests for rectification of obvious mistakesneed not be taken into account by the examiner for the purposes of a written opinion or the international preliminary examination report if they are received after he has begun to draw up that opinion or report (see paragraph 20.05).
+Normally, amendments, and arguments and requests for rectification of obvious mistakesneed not be taken into account by the examiner for the purposes of a written opinion or the international preliminary examination report if they are received after he has begun to draw up that opinion or report (see paragraph 20.05).

 Withdrawal of the Demand or All Elections

-Rule 4.15(b), 90bis.4, 90bis.6
+Rules 90bis.4, 90bis.6

 In the particular case where the applicant, by a signed notice sent to the International Bureau, withdraws the demand or all elections, the International Preliminary Examining Authority is notified of the withdrawal by the International Bureau, and the processing of the international application by the International Preliminary Examining Authority is discontinued.
 A notice of withdrawal must be signed by all the applicants of record in the international application or the agent, provided a power of attorney signed by all the applicants has been filed.
 The requirement for an agent to have a power of attorney cannot be waived for the purpose of withdrawal.
-Where two or more applicants filed a demand which elects the United States of America and where an applicant for the United States of America who is an inventor could not be found or reached after diligent effort, a notice of withdrawal need not be signed by that applicant (“the applicant concerned”) if it is signed by at least one applicant and either:

-(i) a statement is furnished explaining, to the satisfaction of the receiving Office, the International Bureau or the International Preliminary Examining Authority, the lack of signature of the applicant concerned; or

-(ii) in the case of a notice or withdrawal of the demand, the applicant concerned did not sign the request but the requirements of Rule 4.15(b) were complied with.

 If the notice of withdrawal is submitted by the applicant to the International Preliminary Examining Authority, the International Preliminary Examining Authority marks the date of receipt on the notice and transmits it promptly to the International Bureau.
 The notice is considered to have been submitted to the International Bureau on the date marked.